mcappola/ctdprocessing/README.md

 - SeatermV2 installed with default options selected. (https://www.seabird.com/software)

 ### DIRECTIONS FOR USE
-- Put CTD hex files into the "raw" directory.
+- Put CTD hex, xmlcon, and bottle files, into the "raw" directory.
 These are any files generated from the deck unit.
 - Navigate to the correct processingscripts directory for your CTD and deployment setup.

 * *To Process a Single Cast*: